harsh183/sosp22/index.md

 ![SOSP banner image](assets/banner.jpg)

-Welcome to CS 125 Summer of Side Projects!
+Welcome to Summer of Side Projects!
 All the times are in Chicago Time.
 Each week is completely standalone so don't worry if you miss a workshop.

 <div class="highlight">🪴 Schedule 🪴</div>